denten-books/plain-text/0-chapter.md

 *Plain Text* enacts a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering a field of software engineering.
 For a long stretch of my professional life, these two roles remained separate from one another.
-I worked at one and I studied another.
+I worked at one and I studied the other.
 At the time, I simply did not think that code had anything to do with poetry.
 The idea for the book came to me in a moment of realization after I was asked one of those naive but fundamental questions of the kind that can set research in